maxgrillascasalvarelly/.github/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:
+* This code of conduct, property rights and your attentions are part of GitHub cryptogatitos Grillasca
 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback